-The clock switching hardware compares the COSC Status bits with the new value of the NOSC control bits.
+The clock switching hardware compares the COSC status bits with the new value of the NOSC control bits.
 If they are the same, then the clock switch is a redundant operation.
 If they are different, then a valid clock switch has been initiated.

 - The new oscillator is turned on by the hardware if it is not currently running.
 If a crystal oscillator must be turned on, the hardware will wait until the OST expires.
 If the new source is using the PLL, then the hardware waits until a PLL lock is detected (LOCK = 1). - 3.
-The hardware waits for the new clock source to stabilize and then performs the clock switch. - 4.
-The NOSCx bit values are transferred to the COSCx Status bits. - 5.
-The old clock source is turned off at this time, with the exception of LPRC (if WDT or FSCM is enabled) or SOSC (if it is enabled by one of the timer sources).
+The hardware waits for the new clock source to stabilize and then performs the clock switch. - The hardware clears the OSWEN bit to indicate a successful clock transition has occurred. - The NOSCx bit values are transferred to the COSCx status bits. - The old clock source is turned off at this time, with the exception of LPRC (if WDT or FSCM is enabled) or SOSC (if it is enabled by one of the timer sources).